Best SQL Client for Mac in 2026

 What happened to Azure Data Studio for Mac?

-Microsoft announced that Azure Data Studio will be retired on February 28, 2026.
-Mac users who relied on Azure Data Studio should migrate to an alternative SQL client before the deadline.
+Microsoft retired Azure Data Studio on February 28, 2026.
+Mac users who relied on Azure Data Studio should migrate to an alternative SQL client.
 Jam SQL Studio is designed as a direct replacement with all the key features.

 Can I use SSMS on Mac?